Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications: Introduction

-This study introduces an approach for \ac{uav} formation control in contactless~\acf{hsi}, focusing on multi-rotor \ac{uav} teams.
-Leveraging gesture-based controls, our approach aims to improve situational awareness and facilitate precise command execution in real-world scenarios, such as maintenance operations on electric power transmission infrastructures.
-The framework allows a remote operator to dynamically adjust the \ac{uav} formation to optimize observation angles, while a monitored worker can use gestures to request assistance or modify the \acp{uav}' proximity for safety reasons.
-This dual-control mechanism ensures online system adaptation to operator needs and task context, empowering the monitored individual to influence \acp{uav} behavior without additional equipment (e.g., wearable sensors).
-This capability is crucial for ensuring the worker's safety during unforeseen events, as it leverages their superior awareness of \ac{uav} proximity, nearby obstacles, and prevailing weather conditions compared to the remote operator.
+This study introduces a novel approach for \ac{uav} formation control in contactless~\acf{hsi}, focusing on teams of multi-rotor \acp{uav}.
+By leveraging gesture-based controls, our approach aims to enhance situational awareness and facilitate precise command execution in real-world scenarios, such as maintenance operations on electric power transmission infrastructures.
+The framework enables a remote operator to dynamically adjust the \ac{uav} formation to optimize observation angles, while also allowing a monitored worker to use gestures to request assistance, modify the \acp{uav}' proximity or abort the mission for safety reasons.
+This dual-control mechanism ensures the system can adapt in real time to the operator's needs and the task context, while empowering the monitored individual to influence the \acp{uav}' behavior without requiring additional equipment, such as wearable sensors.
+This capability is crucial for ensuring worker safety during unforeseen events, as it leverages the worker's superior awareness of \ac{uav} proximity, nearby obstacles, and prevailing weather conditions compared to the remote operator.

-The presented work bridges the gap in multi-\ac{uav} interactions with humans, introducing an innovative system that integrates advanced \ac{hsi} features, combining vision and control strategies directly on \ac{uav} platforms for seamless and responsive collaboration.
-Validated through rigorous testing in both simulated and real-world outdoor conditions, as depicted in Figures~\ref{fig:safetyACWdemo} and~\ref{fig:simulation}, our system shows significant advancements in practical deployment, robustness with respect to changes in the environment, and potential to augment safety and efficiency in critical infrastructure maintenance and inspection tasks.
+The work presented in this paper bridges the gap in human-multi \ac{uav} interaction by introducing an innovative system that integrates advanced \ac{hsi} features, combining vision and control strategies directly onboard \ac{uav} platforms for seamless and responsive collaboration.
+Validated through rigorous testing in both simulated and real-world outdoor conditions, as illustrated in \autoref{fig:safetyACWdemo} and~\autoref{fig:simulation}, the proposed system demonstrates significant advancements in practical deployment, and a potential to enhance safety and efficiency in critical infrastructure maintenance and inspection tasks.